-Craniopharyngiomas are benign brain tumors that arise near the pituitary gland and may cause loss of pituitary hormonal function, visual loss & headaches.
+Craniopharyngiomas are benign brain tumors arising near the pituitary gland & may cause loss of pituitary hormonal function, visual loss & headaches.

 By incorporating cutting edge technology and instrumentation with proven surgical experience, our surgical team led by neurosurgeons Drs.
 Daniel Kelly and Garni Barkhoudarian and ENT/otolaryngologist Dr. Chester Griffiths, strive to make craniopharyngioma surgery safer, less invasive and more effective.

 Many if not most patients with a craniopharyngioma will need some form of pituitary hormone replacement and a significant minority may need radiosurgery or focused radiotherapy to prevent tumor regrowth.
-Our neurosurgeons work closely with our endocrinologists and radiation oncologists to provide optimal individualized care.
+Our surgeons team works closely with our endocrinologists and radiation oncologists to provide optimal individualized care.

 Given that some craniopharyngiomas cannot be removed completely by surgery or controlled with radiation therapy, tumor genomic profiling is being increasingly used to find alternative targeted therapies for these challenging tumors.
 In the case of papillary craniopharyngiomas, we also profile these tumors looking specifically for the BRAF mutation that may allow treatment with a targeted drug called a BRAF inhibitor.